prathamesh610/starwars-be/README.md

 docker run -p 8081:8080 starwars-app
 ```

-The application will start and by default can be accessed at http://localhost:8081.
+The application will start on docker and by default can be accessed at http://localhost:8081.

+### Jenkins

+The application has a JenkinsFile which contains a pipeline to build, test and deploy the application.
+The JenkinsFile is written in Groovy.
+This file will fetch from remote repository, build the application, run the tests and deploy the application to local docker container.

 ## Authors